 Debt can also be good if it helps you further your long-term goals in some other way.
 For example, you may need a car to commute to your job, or you may need to borrow to fund your college education.
 If the debt will pay off in the long run (such as a higher paying job), then it is good.

 Bad debt is when you accumulate debt to live beyond your means.
 One example of bad debt might be buying a Mercedes when your budget can really only afford a Chevy.
 Another might be running up credit cards for a new wardrobe when you don’t really need the clothes.
 Even student loans can be bad debt if you don’t consider the risks/rewards of borrowing: What are the job prospects in your chosen field?
 Are the salary levels for graduates in your field enough to pay for your loans (you’re probably not going to go to Harvard to be a kindergarten teacher!)?

 Too many people rack up bad debt (or maybe a combination of good and bad) until they are drowning in payments.
 The long-term consequences of this may be that you ruin your credit rating and you’ll pay more in the future (late fees, higher rates, etc.).

 If you find yourself getting into too much bad debt or getting into a really ugly financial corner, Destinations Credit Union can help.
-We offer members unlimited free financial counseling with our partner Accel Member’s Financial Counseling.
+We offer members unlimited no cost one-on-one financial counseling through our partnership with Operation HOPE.
 Don’t wait to start digging out – make your future financial security a top priority.